Alex-2-Graf/ZX-EQ/README.en.md

 Thanks to the universal power distribution layout, this project natively supports firmware code targeting different Altera/Intel CPLD generations.

-This repository includes custom modifications and provides full, seamless integration with the **alternative firmware repository by andykarpov (zx-eq-firmware)**.
+This repository includes custom modifications and provides full, seamless integration with the **alternative firmware repository by [andykarpov/zx-eq-firmware](https://github.com/andykarpov/zx-eq-firmware)**.
 This third-party code branch vastly broadens the choice of compatible LED bar components and pin polarities.

 ### Available Firmware Binaries
-Please browse the [/Firmware](https://github.com/Alex-2-Graf/ZX-EQ) folder of this repository.
+Please browse the [/Firmware](Firmware) folder of this repository.
 Select the specific `.pof`/`.jed` file that exactly matches your soldered CPLD model, your specific LED segment bar configuration, and desired polarity.

 ### JTAG Programming Steps
 1. Connect an **Altera USB Blaster** (or equivalent hardware programmer) to the onboard 10-pin JTAG header.